developer-portal/content/tools/vagrant/vagrant-libvirt.md

 $ sudo dnf install vagrant-libvirt
 ```

 There is also *@vagrant* package collection created with libvirt provider in mind.
-So you can use it to install all necessary Vagrant packages as well
+With the following command you can install all necessary Vagrant packages as well:

 ```
 $ sudo dnf install @vagrant
 ```

-You also need the libvirt daemon running:
+Afterwards make sure that libvirt daemon is running:

 ```
 $ sudo systemctl enable libvirtd